securegns/notes/terraform.md

 - Add ```.terraform *.tfstate *.tfstate.backup``` to .gitignore file
 - user_data can be used to run commands on a vm while creation
 - user_data_replace_on_change set to true means, if user_data has a change in tf script, the vm gets re-created
+- Terraform graph output is graph description language called DOT which can be made into graphical image using tools
+-